Janani-R2002/Sales-Data-Analysis-Project/README.md

 1: Handling Missing Data:
 Checking for missing Order Date, Ship Date, and Ship Mode values.
 Removing or imputing missing values if necessary (e.g., replace missing dates with averages, or flag them for exclusion).

 2: Correcting Data Formatting:
 Ensuring Order Date and Ship Date fields are in the correct date format.
 Validating that the Ship Mode field only contains valid categories.

 3: Removing Duplicates:
 Ensuring that there are no duplicate rows, particularly for Order ID.

 ### Data Analyzing:
 1: Analyzing the Shipment Count by Ship Mode:
 Using the COUNTROWS function to count the number of shipments for each ship mode.
-Creating a DAX measure:
+#### Creating a DAX measure:
-DAX
 CountofShipMode= = COUNTROWS(GlobalSuperstores)
 Creating a simple table chart to visualize the number of shipments per ship mode.

 2: Calculating Date Difference (Order Date vs. Shipment Date):
-Calculate the number of days between the Order Date and Shipment Date.
-Use the DATEDIFF DAX function:
-DAX
+#### Creating a DAX measure:
 DATEDIFFERENCE = DATEDIFF(FIRSTDATE(GlobalSuperstores[OrderDate]),LASTDATE(GlobalSuperstores[ShipDate]),DAY)
-Use this field to analyze delivery delays and performance.
+Using this field to analyze delivery delays and performance.

-3:Creating Visuals:
+3: Creating Visuals:
 Creating more visuals including sum of sales, profit, sales over countries in various charts for better understanding.

 ### Final Report Summary: